-This chapter presents an overview of neural networks, its history, simple structure, biological analogy and the Backpropagation algorithm.
+This chapter presents an overview of neural networks, its history, simple structure, biological analogy and the Back propagation algorithm.

-In both the Perceptron Algorithm and the Backpropagation Producer, the correct output for the current input is required for learning.
+In both the Perceptron Algorithm and the Back propagation Producer, the correct output for the current input is required for learning.
 This type of learning is called supervised learning.
 Two other types of learning are essential in the evolution of biological intelligence: unsupervised learning and reinforcement learning.
 In unsupervised learning a system is only presented with a set of exemplars as inputs.
 The system is not given any external indication as to what the correct responses should be nor whether the generated responses are right or wrong.
-Statistical clustering methods, without knowledge of the number clusters, are examples of unsupervised learning, in which the system is provided with the desired output, and unsupervised learning, in which the system gets no feedback at all on how it is doing.
+Statistical clustering methods, without knowledge of the number clusters, are examples of unsupervised learning.
+Reinforcement learning is somewhere between supervised learning, in which the system is provided with the desired output, and unsupervised learning, in which the system gets no feedback at all on how it is doing.
 In reinforcement learning the system receivers a feedback that tells the system whether its output response is right or wrong, but no information on what the right output should be is provided.[27]

-2.2 Neural Network Definition
+1.2 Neural Network Definition